 What does this mean?

-· Silver: Rights Aware comes after Bronze: Rights Committed
+- Gold: Rights Respecting comes after Bronze: Rights Committed and Silver: Rights Aware.

-· To achieve Silver: Rights Aware, our school was assessed by a Unicef UK RRSA assessor who looked at the whole of our school’s rights respecting work
+- To achieve Gold: Rights Respecting, schools will be assessed by two Unicef UK RRSA assessors who will look at the whole school’s rights respecting work.

-· We are explicitly embedding the UN Convention on the Rights of the Child in our policy, practice and culture
+- We have explicitly adopted a child rights approach based on the United Nations Convention on the Rights of the Child and has embedded it in school policy, practice and culture.

-· We are beginning to see the positive impact of these actions on children and young people, staff, and on the school’s ethos, practice and environment
+- There is a positive impact of these actions on children and young people, staff, and on the school’s ethos, practice and environment.

-· Children are beginning to see themselves as rights respecting global citizens and advocates for fairness and children’s rights, both locally and globally
+- Children see themselves as rights respecting global citizens and advocates for fairness and children’s rights, both locally and globally.

 If you would like to find out more information about Rights Respecting Schools please look here: https://www.unicef.org.uk/rights-respecting-schools/the-rrsa/about-the-rrsa/